 Cashew production is similar to that of almonds.
 The cashews are first shelled and toasted and then soaked and filtered.
 Producers then blend the mixture with water and strain to get the final product.
 You can simply enjoy your cup of cashew milk and use it for your cereals or baking purposes.

 Cashew milk uses less water than almonds for its production.
 However, cashews require more water to produce than legumes or seeds.
 Cashews are more sustainable when it comes to land use.
-They require minimal land space compared to other plant-based milks.
+They require minimal land space compared to other plant-based milk.

 Cashews are primarily grown in India, Vietnam, and Africa.
 Due to the many stages involved in travel and processing, cashews have a higher carbon footprint.
 Also, there are known human rights issues involved in the production of cashews.